midixman/webam/README.md

   optional boolean pitchChange; // TBD: for transpose and octave (by default true) optional number  outIndex;    // output port index (by default wam.dfltOutIdx) optional number  repeat;      // how many times this track will be repeated if shorter than other tracks
-                                // if less than 1, it means it will be repeated for the whole tune length
+                                // if less than 1, it implies it will be repeated for the whole tune length

   NoteInterface    notes[];     // array of NoteInterface }